Daniel and Minerva DeLand House and Barn

 Daniel’s brother Henry was a highly successful salesman for the business, traveling all over the country.
-Under his leadership the company became the largest manufacturer of saleratus and soda in the nation.
-Between 1853 and 1874 sales went from $9,000 to $500,000 and the companies “Cap Sheaf Soda” became a common household item.
+Under his leadership, the company became the largest manufacturer of saleratus and soda in the nation.
+Between 1853 and 1874 sales went from $9,000 to $500,000, and the company's “Cap Sheaf Soda” became a common household item.
 The DeLand Company put Fairport on the industrial map and greatly impacted Fairport’s development.

 Unfortunately, the 1890’s did not bring continued growth.
-As disastrous fire in 1893 leveled the factory and although the company rebuilt, due to increased competition and rising costs, it was not able to sustain itself and closed in 1903.
+A disastrous fire in 1893 leveled the factory, and although the company rebuilt, due to increased competition and rising costs, it was not able to sustain itself and closed in 1903.

 The factory was moved in 1854 to the north east side of the canal. (image is from 1881)